enyo/iris/README.md

 > or inspected by developers.

 `errorCode`s are all you need to tell the client what's wrong.
-Every time you encounter a problem in your service, think about what you want to tell the client and create an error code for it.
+Every time you encounter a problem in your remote, think about what you want to tell the client and create an error code for it.

 This is how you setup error codes on the server: